How to Help the Baby Mama Maintain Her Worth

 The baby daddy profile varies.
 Consistent though, is the fact that there is no marriage, no hope of marriage, no friendly interaction with the child's mother.
 He may fit one or more of the following descriptions, which are by no means all inclusive:

-- Claiming the dual capacity to love more than one woman
+- Claiming the capacity to love more than one woman;

 Whatever the situation by which a man becomes a father, the child’s interest belongs on his list of priorities.
-Immediately, he has to think of how best to make a happy, healthy life for the child.
+His irresponsible behavior must give way to his new priority of contributing to a happy, healthy life for the child.
 Pretending that the child and mother do not exist; refusing financial support; saying degrading things about the mother—none of these things promotes his stature as a man.

 Respect for the child's mother translates into respect for himself and initiates the portrait of a man that his child could respect.
-Meanwhile, the woman would be wise to see herself not as his baby mama, but as a woman capable of moving beyond that.
+Meanwhile, the woman would be wise to see herself not only as his baby mama, but as a woman capable of moving forward.

 The baby daddy's wife

 Whether the man fathered the child before or during his marriage, his wife has to deal with the fact that the child is a part of her husband’s world.
-It is his job to regain her trust; there is no need for discussion with the other woman.
+Her winning asset would be consideration.

 Here is an example of a smart wife.
 The woman’s husband had a fling with a woman who became pregnant.
 The man stopped seeing her immediately, but of course, the wife found out.
 The wife wanted her marriage anyway, so she took control and called the other woman to find out what she needed for the baby.
-The baby mama was never privy to any disruption that she caused in the marriage.
+She avoided disruption to the marriage.

 Even when a woman is rejected by a man, she still has the right to be respected by other men.
 Having a baby does not make her a marked-down item.
 A man who is interested focuses on her beauty instead of her scars, and recognizes her value.

 If the fact that she has a baby prevents him from seeing her potential, he should walk on.
 Leave her for the man who wants the task of helping her rebuild and restore her self-worth.
-Actually, the woman determines how she wants to treated.
+There are many stories of men who made a positive difference in the lives of women who had children previous to their relationship.

-None of the little girls in this picture or any other is born with the desire to become a baby mama.
+None of the little girls in the picture above was born with the desire to become a baby mama.
 If she makes that decision, it is because she is misguided.
 If she is seduced, it is because she is naïve.
 If she thinks that is the right thing to do, it is because she does not realize what is best for her.

 The first women available to empower her are her mother and other immediate family members.
 Their training is never complete.
 Without trampling on her individuality, they can keep on influencing her with affirmations of her strengths and teaching life lessons from their own experiences.